Love Crimes (film): Reception

 Love Crimes received negative reviews from critics and flopped at the box office.
+On the review aggregator website Rotten Tomatoes, 0% of 6 critics' reviews are positive.

-Young earned a Razzie Award nomination as Worst Actress for her performance in the film, where she lost to Melanie Griffith for both Shining Through and A Stranger Among Us.
-The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.
+Sean Young earned a nomination for the Golden Raspberry Award for Worst Actress for her performance in the film, where she lost to Melanie Griffith for both Shining Through and A Stranger Among Us at the 13th Golden Raspberry Awards.
+The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the "100 Most Enjoyably Bad Movies Ever Made".

-Lizzie Borden has said in an online interview with The Important Cinema Club that Harvey Weinstein wanted the ending changed before the film began production, so there was "no script" going in, throwing production into chaos.
+Lizzie Borden said in an online interview with The Important Cinema Club that Harvey Weinstein wanted the ending changed before the film began production, so there was "no script" going in, throwing production into chaos.
 The film was taken out of her hands during post-production and filmmaker Kit Carson shot flashbacks against Borden's will.
 Borden wanted to take her name off the film but Weinstein threatened to "destroy her career" if she did.
 She also said there was never a "director's cut."
 This was just a marketing ploy by Weinstein to release a version with more erotic footage in the hopes of drawing more box office.